This article explains how to include GCPs on PIX4Dcloud Advanced for automatic detection.

-- Coordinate system: Drag and drop or browse the .prj file with the coordinate system definition (preferred) or use the search functionality by clicking I don't have a PRJ file.
+- Coordinate system: Drag and drop a PRJ file defining the coordinate system, or search a coordinate system based on: EPSG code or name of the coordinate system.
 More information about coordinate system files in How to select the GCP coordinate system when working in the Cloud.

 Control points Table

-The user can check the coordinates, change the type of the control points and swap Easting with Northing coordinates, by clicking one of the two words in the table header.
+- (Optional) If the values are inverted, easily swap Easting with Northing coordinates by opening the dropdown menu when clicking one of the two words in the table header.

 Control points Map

 When clicking Map, an OpenLayers map is displayed with the GCPs and Checkpoints.

 - Ensure that the control points are displayed at the expected locations.
 If this is not the case, the coordinate system and/or values have been incorrectly defined.

 - (Optional) Click on a point to switch from GCP to CP or the other way around.